Skip to content

 2. Add the parameter -is:suspended to filter all cards currently suspended.

 3. Now add the parameter prop:ivl>=120.
-This will filter all with an interval shorter than 120 days.
+This will filter all cards with an interval greater or equal to 120 days.

 4. Save this search by right-clicking Saved searches and clicking Save current search.